Certification for EV infrastructure

 We currently offer certification for EV infrastructure components, including:

 - ANSI/UL 2202 Electric Vehicle Charging System Equipment (AC to DC)

 - ANSI/UL 25942 Electric Vehicle Supply Equipment (AC to AC)

-- UL 2750 Wireless Charging Equipment for Electric Vehicles
+- UL 2750 Outline Of Investigation For Wireless Power Transfer Equipment For Electric Vehicles

 - UL 9741 Standard for Bidirectional Electric Vehicle (EV) Charging System Equipment